snimmagadda1/s11a.com/content/06-04-2021/index.md

 ![Spring batch functional architecture](../images/spring-batch-architecture.png)

 The image depicts the general process flow of a Spring Batch job.
 In summary, an external trigger interacts with the `JobLauncher`, which is responsible for kicking off a `Job`.
-As jobs are triggered and run, the framework records metadata and progress to a datastore via the `JobRepository`.
+Rhe framework records metadata and progress to a datastore via the `JobRepository`.
 This metadata is used for things like reporting and restart/retry.
 As a developer, your job is to define the steps that perform their own reads, processing, and writes from N inputs and outputs.

 Above isn't a comprehensive architecture diagram (there's some additional classes & interfaces exposed by the framework) but it should give you a baseline of what you're working with.

 ### The `Job` interface
 **A `Job` is the object Spring gives you to configure and declare a batch pipeline.**

-It comes with some configuration options you can tune like restartability (at the highest level), step order, etc. To define your job, you'll want to use the provided `JobBuilderFactory`.
+To get an introduction to scripting a pipeline with Spring Batch, we can start by inspecting a `Job`.
+It comes with some configuration options you can tune like restartability and step order.
+To define your job, you'll want to use the provided `JobBuilderFactory`.
 Doing so will give you access to some handy builder syntax to create simple job definitions.
 We can define paths of execution by chaining multiple `Step`s or `Flow`s to describe our batch logic:

 ```java
 @Bean